Swap02-droid/covide-19-analysis-and-report/README.md

 time_series_covid19_recovered_global, time_series_covid19_deaths_global, time_series_covid19_confirmed_global:- This data used to analyze

-Final Corona Virus Data:- this dataset is used for the BI report
+Final Corona Virus Data:- dataset is used for the BI report